hmakelin/gisnav/docs/vitepress/docs/gisnav-cli.md

 You must have installed the [Debian package](/install-from-debian-package).

-You must also have installed `gnc` on any remote systems you wish to deploy on (e.g. `raspberrypi.local`, see examples below).
+You must also have installed `gnc` on any remote systems you wish to deploy on (e.g. `raspberrypi.local`, see examples below), and setup a local network with `ssh` server enabled and your public key authorized on the Raspberry Pi 5.

 ## Using the CLI

+If you are experienced with `docker compose`, using `gnc` should be intuitive.
+A feature that is provided by `gnc` but not by `docker compose` is the ability to specify remote hosts individually for each service in a single command which streamlines multi-host deployment of services.
+Please see the examples below.

+### Examples

-Prepare services on localhost:
+Prepare services on `localhost`:

 ```bash
 gnc build gisnav px4 --with-dependencies